 Wiring the switch

-Click the picture for a larger version.
 The wire colours correspond to the wires in the Rev F and higher Crybaby wiring loom, but for the additional wires (circuit input, ground, +9v and 9v negative) you can obviously choose whatever colours you like.
 Again, I’m assuming you are also doing the true bypass mod, and have done the mods to the circuit board that comes with it.
-And if your pedal is a Rev E model, keep in mind that the green wire is the ”circuit input”, rather than ”main in”.
-For the LED, the side with the straight line corresponds to the anode (short leg, with a flat side on the LED housing).
+And if your pedal is a Rev E model, keep in mind that the green wire is the “circuit input”, rather than “main in”.
+For the LED, the side with the straight line corresponds to the cathode (short leg, with a flat side on the LED housing).

 As the 3PDT is symmetrical (3×3 lugs), it is possible to accidentally turn it 90 degrees without noticing until you plug the pedal in and find out it doesn’t work.
 To make the switch line up with the diagram, make sure the holes line up north-south – imagine being able to thread a needle through all three lugs, and you should get it right.

 For reference, the pic below shows the top section of a GCB-95 with the LED installed and ready to go (click for closeup).
 Please note that this switch has been turned sideways, to make it clear the bracket that holds the pot.
 So to reference it to the diagram above, imagine turning the diagram almost 90 degrees to the left.
 Or – if you’d rather – imagine turning the picture to the right…